Pard3sh/TKInter-Calculator/README.md

 # TKInter-Calculator

-Created basic calculator to learn tkinter library and to work on OOP.
+Created basic calculator to learn tkinter library

 ## How to run: